 A risk factor is anything that increases a person’s chance of developing a tumor.
 Although risk factors often influence the development of a tumor, most do not directly cause a tumor.
 Some children with several risk factors never develop a tumor, while others with no known risk factors do.

 Cryptorchidism.
-If a boy has an undescended testicle, he has a higher risk of developing a testicular seminoma tumor.
-To learn more, see the full guide to testicular cancer on another part of Cancer.Net.
+If a child has an undescended testicle, they have a higher risk of developing a testicular seminoma tumor.
+To learn more, see the full guide to testicular cancer on this same website.

 Turner syndrome.
 Turner syndrome is a genetic condition in which a girl is born with a missing X chromosome.
 Girls with this condition have a higher risk of developing a gonadoblastoma, a benign tumor that can eventually turn into cancer.

 The following factor may raise a person’s risk of developing an extracranial, extragonadal germ cell tumor:

-- Klinefelter’s syndrome.
+Klinefelter’s syndrome.
 Men with this genetic condition are born with an extra X chromosome, so they have XXY chromosomes.
 Klinefelter’s syndrome is connected to a higher risk of a germ cell tumor in the chest.